Chart Color Schemes

 South Yarra - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-South Yarra-North has significant cultural diversity, with 29.9% speaking a language other than English at home and 45.9% born overseas.
-Christianity is the predominant religion, comprising 31.9%.
-Judaism is overrepresented compared to Greater Melbourne, making up 1.7% of South Yarra-North's population.
+South Yarra-North has notable cultural diversity, with 29.9% speaking a language other than English at home and 45.9% born overseas as of August 2016 data.
+Christianity is the main religion, comprising 31.9%.
+Judaism is overrepresented at 1.7%, compared to 1.0% in Greater Melbourne.

 Frequently Asked Questions - Diversity